Puzzled by some of the terms in the novel?

 Heresy.
 Religious beliefs opposing historic orthodox Christian doctrine.

 Hermetic arts.
 Some say that Hermeticism began in Germany in the 1600s, and others say they go back to pre-Christian Egypt.
 The Western system of ancient magic is usually known as the Hermetic arts and sciences.
 It was named after Hermes Trismegistus, the supposed founder.
 It includes the Qabalah (or cabala, the supposed “secret wisdom of Israel”), alchemy, esoteric astrology, and Tarot, as well as various magical disciplines.
-Learn more at Richard’s blog here.
+Learn more at Richard’s blog at gloriousriches.blogspot.com.

 Human Potential psychology.
 The view that human spiritual potential is unlimited.
 Some contemporary American business practices promote this view.

 Hypnosis.
 An altered state of consciousness in which one's will surrenders to another in order to accomplish some change.
 This procedure can open a person up to occult influences.
-Highly recommended: Hypnosis: Medical, Scientific, or Occultic?
-By Martin & Deidre Bobgan.
+Highly recommended: Hypnosis: Medical, Scientific, or Occultic? by Martin & Deidre Bobgan.

 I Ching.
 An ancient Chinese form of divination popularized by Carl Jung who revived it in contemporary form.
 See Jung, Carl.